Artanidos/FlatSiteBuilderPython/README.md

 ![](flatsitebuilder.png)

+# Atropos Theme
+The atropos theme which is included in this package is only for demonstration.
+I only have **one** license for this.
+You can buy it here: https://wrapbootstrap.com/user/stepofweb

 # Syntax
 The syntax for the templates is based on [Django](https://www.djangoproject.com/start/).
 That also means that we render the HTML using [Django](https://www.djangoproject.com/start/).